 We started trading in 2018.
 Our co-founders have over 40 years of experience in the investment and beverage industries.
-Since then we have built a team of advisors who have a wealth of experience between them.
+Since then, we have built a team with a wealth of experience between them.
 We partner with Irish and Scottish distilleries that have a proven track record.
 This allows us to offer the best pure pot still and malt for our investors to invest in.

 In the UK, FCA does not currently regulate the wholesale buying and selling of cask whiskey.
 The buying/selling of cask whiskey falls under HMRC regulation.
 Whiskey & Wealth Club, however, aim to adhere to as many of the standard FCA checks as possible.
 Before accepting an individual or entity as a client, we conduct various extensive checks including Anti-Money Laundering (AML) and Know Your Customer (KYC).
 We have a full due-diligence protocol in-house.

 We also ensure we are dealing with a reputable distillery and excise warehouse who must follow strict laws imposed by HMRC.
 Using HMRC approved cask accounting systems such as DRAMS to make sure no cask number can be duplicated.
 This technology also gives full visibility of maturing whisky – down to the location of every cask.
 With audit trails to keep records in order, and DRAMS even completes Government Excise Reports.

 Amongst other checks and balances like HMRC distillery audits, regular site visits from Whiskey & Wealth Club and our clients, and through many other regulations, we can ensure clients holding casks are protected.